bevyengine/rfcs/rfcs/45-stageless.md

 In order to understand exactly what this means, we need to understand atomic ordering constraints.

 ### Atomic ordering constraints

+**Atomic ordering constraints** are a form of ordering constraints that ensure that two systems are run directly after each other.
+At least, as far as "directly after" is a meaningful concept in a parallel, nonlinear ordering.
+Like the atom, they are indivisible: nothing can get between them!

+To be fully precise, if we have system `A` that runs "atomically before" system `B` (`.add_system(a.atomically_before(b))`):

+- `A` is strictly before `B`
+- the data locks (in terms of read and write accesses to the `World`) of system `A` will not be released until system `B` has completed
+- the data locks from system `A` are ignored for the purposes of checking if system `B` can run
+  - after all, they're not actualy locked, merely reserved
+  - competing read-locks caused by other systems will still need to complete before a data store can be mutated; the effect is to "ignore the locks of `A`", not "skip the check completely"

+In addition to their use in run criteria, atomic ordering constraints are extremely useful for forcing tight interlocking behavior between systems.
+They allow us to ensure that the state read from and written to the earlier system cannot be invalidated.
+This functionality is extremely useful when updating indexes (used to look up components by value): allowing you to ensure that the index is still valid when the system using the index uses it.

+Of course, atomic ordering constraints should be used thoughtfully.
+As the strictest of the three types of system ordering dependency, they can easily result in unsatisfiable schedules if applied to large groups of systems at once.

 ### States